de-soot/file-sorter/README.md

 `python3` (>=3.0.0)

 ## Usage
-Download and run `main.py` in the directory that you want to clean up.
-E.g.:
+[Download](https://github.com/de-soot/file-sorter/releases/latest) and run `main.py` in the directory that you want to clean up.
+For example:
 ```
+cd ~/Desktop
-~/Desktop $ python3 main.py
+python3 main.py
 ```

 ### Note